 is where to stay!
 Okay, we are biased, but that doesn’t mean it’s not true.

 Umkhumbi Lodge is centrally located in KZN and there is so much to do in the Hluhluwe area.
 Click here to see what activities are available.
 Day trips should include a safari in Hluhluwe iMfolozi Park to see any wildlife you may have missed in Kruger National Park.
 Hluhluwe is the best place to see rhinos.
 St. Lucia makes for a good day trip to see hippos and crocodiles on a lake boat cruise as well as whale watching out at sea during June-November.
 Sodwana Bay is just an hour away and has a beautiful uncrowded beach with snorkelling and world class scuba diving on offer as well as turtle tours from November to February.

 (Do you see why we say KZN is well worth a visit?!)

 With the recent upgrade of the road to Maputo and the new bridge over Maputo Harbour, Mozambique is now very accessible from KZN and just 2 hours’ drive from Umkhumbi Lodge.
 Why not add-on to your holiday and make your own 3-countries tour.
 We can advise on destinations and accommodation ranging from budget to luxury.

-Umkhumbi Lodge to Durban is just 3 hours drive on excellent roads.
+Umkhumbi Lodge to Durban is just 3 hours drive on good roads.
 Durban is a vibrant city on the coast of the Indian Ocean.
 The warm waters of Durban’s Golden Mile beach front promenade makes for great swimming and surfing.
-Ushaka Marine World is a world class aquarium and has a fun wet ‘n wild for the kids and the young at heart.
+Ushaka Marine World is a world class aquarium and has a fun "Wet ‘n Wild" for the kids and the young at heart.

-Fly out of Durban’s King Shaka International Airport and home or on to your next destination, perhaps Cape Town or Victoria Falls.
+Fly out of Durban’s King Shaka International Airport and home or on to your next destination, perhaps Cape Town or Victoria Falls in Zimbabwe.